emkolardev/ugallery/ugallery_starter/README/README.md

 - about: string, shows up as the image caption in lightbox (optional)
 - grid: number, determines the image width by setting the number of columns it will occupy (optional)
 - cushion: number, sets a padding on the image (optional)
-- counter: boolean, this currently does absolutely nothing, in the future will show/hide lightbox label "image 1 of X"
+- label: boolean, this currently does absolutely nothing, in the future will show/hide lightbox label "image 1 of X"

 ###about the u-gallery html component: